Winter and wellness are two words that typically don’t go together, but they can! Here are 50 winter wellness tips to keep healthy.

 And you don’t have to exercise by going to the gym either.
-Rock climbing, dancing and indoor tennis all count as suitable exercise routines.
+Rock climbing, dancing, rebounding and indoor tennis all count as suitable exercise routines.

-When it comes to staying winter health tips, the approach should be multi-faceted.
+When it comes to winter wellness, the approach should be multi-faceted.
 It’s important to note that modern medicine only became highly commercialized within the last 100 years.
 Many people have forgotten that before the advent of modern medicine, lifestyle practices, herbs, spices and medicinal plants were used to successfully treat and help heal bodies.

-An under-utilization of those means for proactive health and alternative care in combination with modern medicine (when needed), is one of the reasons why it’s a challenge for many to keep healthy during the cold winter months.
+An under-utilization of those means for proactive health is one of the reasons why it’s a challenge for many to keep healthy during the cold winter months.